Scientific Underpinnings for Phonics Programs

 Samuels, S. J. 1988.
 Decoding and automaticity: Helping poor readers become automatic at word recognition.
 The Reading Teacher, 41, 756-760.

 Shaywitz, S. 2003.
 Overcoming Dyslexia: A new and complete science-based program for reading problems at any level.
-New York: Ramdon House.
+New York: Random House.

 Short, K., Kauffman, G., Kahn, Lesley 2000.
 I just need to draw.
 The Reading Teacher.
 Vol. 54, No. 2, October.